tomara-x/witches/README.md

 Those are function tables used in the demo file (they're just musical scales) you can edit them, define your own, or something else.

 ### witches.csd
 This is a demo file.
 These are just examples of ways I'd use the sequencers, but I'd love to see what you'd come up with. (seriously, mail/DM me any wiggly air you make!)
+Something I haven't tried, but I think would be awesome, is to have multiple instances running in the same instrument at different rates and modulating each other's inputs.
+Makes my head spin!

 ###### Made using a [Csound](csound.com/) installed on a [Fedora](fedoraproject.org/) proot on [Termux](termux.com/) on an android phone, void of any analog warmth.